-Being a Foster Carer
+Being a foster carer

 There are many types of foster care to consider.
-Each offers the chance to help a child or young person during a very difficult time in their life.
+Each offers the chance to help a child or young person during a difficult time in their life.